 A cartel law infringement may lead to administrative fines of up to 10 per cent of the group's turnover in the year prior to the verdict (section 29 of the Cartel Act 2005).
 Section 30 of the Cartel Act provides guidance as to the calculation of administrative fines (see question 17).
-In 2012, the Cartel Court imposed fines in around 10 cases.
+In 2014, for example, the Cartel Court imposed fines following applications by the Official Parties in the amount of about €22,000,000 (partially not yet final).